juliogomez/netdevops/pyATS.md

 2019-04-04T08:32:09: %EASYPY-INFO:     `-- clean_everything                                                  PASSED
 ```

-As you can see you don't need to be a Python expert to use the test cases framework.
-You have templates already available for you, where you can insert the specific tests you would like to run and execute them straight away.
+__As you can see you don't need to be a Python expert to use the test cases framework.
+You have templates readily available for you, where you can insert the specific tests you would like to run and execute them straight away.__

 Once you are done you can exit the container.